5 Companies Standing To Benefit From Cap And Trade

 Exelon's financial reports have not been real pretty of late.
 Its main appeal in recent times has been its dividend of an annual $2.10, or 7% dividend that stands to be cut by the second quarter of 2013.
 The company has also deferred over $2 billion of capital spending plans that were to have gone toward upgrades to the company's nuclear fleet.
 These are not moves by a company sanguine about its long term prospects.
 And, if management does not have confidence about Exelon's future, then it is hard for me to have confidence either.

 One problem with nuclear energy in general is that the plants that cost many billions of dollars do not last forever.
 There are hundreds of nuclear facilities well over 30 years old, and decommissioning these plants requires special expertise.
-Utah based EnergySolutions (NYSE: ES) has domestic and international divisions with expertise in the field.
+Utah based EnergySolutions (UNKNOWN: ES.DL) has domestic and international divisions with expertise in the field.
 The company has had substantial positive earnings surprises each of the past two quarters, with third quarter earnings of eleven cents per share nearly doubled Street estimates of six cents per share.
 The company does not have the strongest balance sheet in the world, largely due to carrying over $300 million of goodwill.
 But with nations across the globe scurrying to wean themselves from nuclear operations, including Germany and Japan, EnergySolutions promises to have a profitable future.

 If we really want truly clean energy, then wind and solar require continued penetration into America's energy portfolio.
 In recent times, a vast majority of Americans, and some 98% of scholarly papers, agree that human activities are contributing in whole or part the process of climate change.
 Americans want more clean energy.
 I want to focus on solar today, an energy source promoted by no less than Thomas Edison in 1931.
 Solar panel prices have fallen by roughly 80% over the past five years.
 Efficiencies are at all-time highs, and if the lengthy sighting and permitting process were streamlined as they are in Germany and Australia, solar would be making a dramatic impact on our energy needs.
 That free fall of solar panel prices allow solar to already undercut fossil fuel prices in much of the world, once environmental and health costs are factored into the equation.
 The city of Los Angeles announced committing to secure enough solar power for over 300,000 homes.